MattPahuta/product-list-with-cart/README.md

   </picture>
 ```

 The foundation of the app's functionality is adding a menu item to the cart.
-I looked to keep this handler function as simple and easy-to-understand as possible while leveraging modern JavaScript principles and methods.
+I kept this handler function as straightforward as possible while leveraging modern JavaScript principles and methods.

 ```js
   function handleAddToCart(product) {